artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 ------------------

-In AtoM, :term:`Boolean search` operators are supported in the :term:`search box` and in the Adanced search menu.
+In AtoM, :term:`Boolean search` operators are supported in the :term:`search box` and in the Advanced search menu.
 Boolean searching is a particular application of what is known as Boolean logic, a subset of algebra used for creating true/false statements.
-Since computers operate in binary (using ones and zeroes), computer logic can often be expressed in boolen terms (true/false).
+Since computers operate in binary (using ones and zeroes), computer logic can often be expressed in boolean terms (true/false).
 Boolean expressions use a number of operators, the most common of which are **AND**, **OR**, and **AND NOT**.
 Using Boolean operators in terms of search queries (i.e. Boolean search) allows a user to limit, widen, or